octobercms/docs/setup-deployment.md

     AUTO_MIRROR_PUBLIC=true

 > **Note**: For Windows operating systems, the `october:mirror` command must be performed in a console running as administrator.
 Therefore it is more suitable to run as part of a deployment process.

+<a name="auth-file"></a>
+## Auth File

+When deploying your application to a remote server, you may be prompted to provide your login credentials for the October CMS website.
+These credentials will authenticate your Composer session as having permission to download the October CMS source code.

+To avoid manually typing in these credentials, you should make sure that the [Composer auth.json file](https://getcomposer.org/doc/articles/http-basic-authentication.md) is deployed with your application.

+Alternatively, you can recreate this file using the `project:set` [artisan command](../console/commands#project-set-command).

+    php artisan project:set <license key>

 <a name="shared-hosting"></a>
 ## Shared Hosting